kchamp45/tracks/README.md

 ## Technologies Used

-_This application was created using HTML, CSS (including Bootstrap), and JavaScript (including the latest version of JQuery._
+_This application was created using HTML, CSS (including Bootstrap), and JavaScript (including the latest version of JQuery)._

 ### License